 Know this: It is possible to keep healing and keep recovering, to find meaning and usefulness, and to experience life so wholeheartedly that the traumatic, dissociated, difficult, unhealthy, incongruent, addicted past comes to seem almost like it happened in a previous lifetime or to another person.

 Ha ha, who knows?
 To have changed so much, maybe I’m a walk-in!
 That idea is amusing, and honestly, I have no clue.
-Don’t take it too seriously.
+It feels little more like an organic, progressive reconnection to wholeness and health.
+If it’s possible for me, it’s possible for you.